There are over 6 billion mobile subscriptions globally.

 With those kinds of staggering numbers, the potential reach of sending an SMS campaign is unparalleled.

-And “reaching” involves more than just being able to show up in an inbox.
+And "reaching" involves more than just being able to show up in an inbox.
 Email can do that, but email read rates are only around 38.5% on average at most (many reports, however, put it closer to 21%).
-SMS, on the other hand, has read rates of up to 98%.
+SMS, on the other hand, has read rates of up to 55% and "view rates" of up to 100%.

 The question is, how can you take full advantage of SMS campaigns?
 With such powerful potential, you want to get as much out of it as you can.